-Latin America is once again a volatile region - political uncertainty in both mature and emerging economies, the threat of changes to the terms of trade, commodity prices that have yet to recover and wild swings in foreign exchange rates are just some of the issues that debtors are struggling with.
+Latin America is once again a volatile region-political uncertainty in both mature and emerging economies, the threat of changes to the terms of trade, commodity prices that have yet to recover and wild swings in foreign exchange rates are just some of the issues that debtors are struggling with.
 It is no surprise, then, that restructuring activity is beginning to pick up, from the corruption-related work-outs in Brazil to the construction industry slump in Mexico.
 When debtors in these markets look at how to implement a restructuring, they come across two imperfect and competing options.
-Debtors can file for bankruptcy locally and bind 100% of their impaired creditors (in most cases), but with this option they will face courts that move slowly, are often unfamiliar with international financing structures and in some cases are susceptible to outside influence.
-As a second option, debtors can conduct an out-of-court restructuring through an exchange or tender offer, but with this option, they won't be able to bind 100% of creditors and very often will remain in technical default even after a successful transaction.1 issues that arise in international financial contracts and that are less susceptible to judicial corruption.
-This article looks at the option of using arbitration and mediation in bankruptcy proceedings in three jurisdictions where such an option is available - Peru, Chile and the United States - and outlines a modest proposal to expand the use of arbitration and mediation in other jurisdictions that are considering reforms to their bankruptcy laws.
+Debtors can file for bankruptcy locally and bind 100 percent of their impaired creditors (in most cases), but with this option, they will face courts that move slowly, are often unfamiliar with international financing structures and in some cases are susceptible to outside influence.
+As a second option, debtors can conduct an out-of-court restructuring through an exchange or tender offer, but with this option, they won't be able to bind 100 percent of creditors and very often will remain in technical default even after a successful transaction.